Office: Keezell 220

 Humanities Fellow, Virginia Foundation for the Humanities, Charlottesville, Va.
 Spring 1998, Spring 2008.

 American Hipster: A Life of Herbert Huncke, The Times Square Hustler Who Inspired the Beat Movement.
 New York: Magnus Books, 2013.
+This book is a finalist for a 2014 Lambda Literary Award in gay memoir/biography.

 Wild Blessings: The Poetry of Lucille Clifton (expanded edition).
 Baton Rouge: LSU Press, 2012 (1st edition published in 2004).